 Information about lead in water

-If concerned, there are a couple actions that could be taken by a homeowner:
+If concerned, there are some actions that could be taken by a homeowner:

 - A licensed plumber can help determine if either the service line or plumbing in your home contains lead.